Birthday Celebration! 50% off all e-books!

 • 3 large eggs

-• ⅓ cup virgin coconut oil, melted + 1 Tablespoon coconut oil, divided use
+• ⅓ cup virgin coconut oil, melted + 1 Tablespoon coconut oil (or butter), divided use

 • ¼ cup raw honey + 1 Tablespoon honey, divided use